webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 ====Absolute and fixed====

 The layout is defined exactly regardless of the normal flow.
 The element does not participate in the normal flow.
 The dimensions are relative to the container.
-In fixed - the container is the view port.  [[Image:image069.png.pagespeed.ce.K_Jx9RHe6H.png|Figure <nowiki>: Fixed positioning</nowiki> <br /> Note - the fixed box will not move even when the document is scrolled!]]
+In fixed - the container is the view port.  [[Image:image069.png.pagespeed.ce.K_Jx9RHe6H.png|Figure 25: Fixed positioning]]

+Note - the fixed box will not move even when the document is scrolled!

 ===Layered representation===